ubicucsd/bootcamp_18_19/9_Phylogenetics.md

 ## Biopython

 If you're not familiar with Biopython, please skim our previous lesson [here](https://github.com/sabeelmansuri/binf_crash_course/blob/master/4_Biopython.md).

+**If you know what you're doing, running this on your own machine instead of on EC2 will probably give you some nicer graphs.
+This is optional, continue on EC2 if you wish!**

-You'll need to have Biopython installed to continue.
+You'll need to have Biopython installed to continue (done for you on EC2).
 Confirm by running a Python program with the following:

 ```python
 from Bio import Phylo